PFayoux/nodejs-knowledge/the-reactor-pattern.md

 ## I/O operation

 I/O operations are known to be the slowest among the fundamental operations of a computer.
 Because accessing data on a disk cost much more than accessing the intern memory of a processor or accessing the RAM.

+That's why multiple way of accessing resources has been created, let's first introduce the blocking I/O and non-blocking I/O, then will see the synchronous event demultiplexer and finally we will get to the reactor pattern.

 ## Blocking I/O